A company that operates in its home country, as well as in other countries around the world

 It isn’t enough to call a company that exports its products to more than one country a multinational company.
-They need to maintain actual business operations in other countries and must make a foreign direct investment there.
+The multinational needs to maintain actual business operations in other countries and must make a foreign direct investment there.

 Reasons for Being a Multinational Corporation